-Homeless Man Johnny Bobbit Jr. Back On The Street After Claiming GoFundMe Money Wasn’t Received
+Homeless Man, Johnny Bobbit, Jr., Back On The Street After Claiming GoFundMe Money Wasn’t Received

-In November of last year, Johnny Bobbit Jr. used his last $20 to purchase gas for a woman who had found herself stranded on a deserted highway in Philadelphia.
+In November of last year, Johnny Bobbit, Jr. used his last $20 to purchase gas for a woman who had found herself stranded on a deserted highway in Philadelphia.

-The woman, Kate McClure, was so moved by the kind gesture that she posted the story to social media and created a GoFundMe campaign with her boyfriend Mark D’Amico, in order to raise money for Bobbit’s “second chance at life.”
+The woman, Kate McClure, was so moved by the kind gesture that she posted the story to social media and created a GoFundMe campaign with her boyfriend, Mark D’Amico, in order to raise money for Bobbit’s “second chance at life.”
 The feel-good tale quickly went viral and the campaign raised over $400,000, but it seems things may not have gone according to plan.

 USA Today is reporting that despite raising more than enough money to help the former marine, Bobbit says he’s still living on the street, hungry, and now addicted to drugs.
 Bobbit has even hired a lawyer who say his client has not received most of the funds raised by McClure and D’Amico.

 “From what I can see, the GoFundMe account raised $402,000 and GoFundMe charged a fee of approximately $30,000.
 Mark D’Amico and Kate McClure gave Johnny about $75,000.
-There should be close to another $300,000 available to Johnny,” Bobbitt’s lawyer Chris Fallon told CNN.
+There should be close to another $300,000 available to Johnny,” Bobbitt’s lawyer, Chris Fallon, told CNN.

-While speaking with CNN, Bobbitt said that the couple promised to help him purchase a home with the money raise but instead arranged for him to live in a camper and parked it in their own driveway.
+While speaking with CNN, Bobbitt said that the couple promised to help him purchase a home with the money raised, but instead arranged for him to live in a camper and parked it in their own driveway.

 He says he fears the couple may have spent the money on pricey cars, vacations, and gambling.

-However, the couple says they have not used the money but are withholding the remaining sum for Bobbitt’s own good.
+However, the couple says they have not used the money, but are withholding the remaining sum for Bobbitt’s own good.
 They say that Bobbitt’s struggle with drug abuse has caused him to squander the money he was initially given.

 “Giving him all that money, it’s never going to happen.
 I’ll burn it in front of him,” D’Amico said.